DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - At (@)
 - Tilde (~)

-To save a program:
+To save the current program settings to a **.vktProgram** file:
-- Be sure the _Vektor_ module's context is PROGRAM.
+- Be sure the _Vektor_ module's context is set to **PROGRAM**.
 If not, click the context button **where the LED above glows red**.
 - Do a right-mouse click over the module.
 From the menu, select **Program #xx**, then **Save to .vktProgram file** (xx is the current program number).
-- From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.
+- From **Save As** dialog, choose the path where you'd like to save the file, then enter its filename, then click _Save_ button.

-To load a program (right click context menu method):
+To load a saved program file to current program (right click context menu method):
-- Be sure the _Vektor_ module's context is PROGRAM.
+- Be sure the _Vektor_ module's context is set to **PROGRAM**.
 If not, click the context button **where the LED above glows red**.
 - Do a right-mouse click over the module.
 From the menu, select **Program #xx**, then **Open from .vktProgram file** (xx is the current program number).
-- From **Open** dialog, select the path where the file is located, select its filename, then click _Open_ button.
+- From **Open** dialog, browse the path where the **.vktProgram** file is stored, select its filename, then click _Open_ button.

-To load a program (file drag and drop method):
+To load a saved program file to current program (file drag and drop method):
-- Be sure the _Vektor_ module's context is PROGRAM.
+- Be sure the _Vektor_ module's context is set to **PROGRAM**.
 If not, click the context button **where the LED above glows red**.
-- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the **.vktProgram** file is stored.
+- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), browse the folder where the **.vktProgram** file is stored.
 - Drag the relevant **.vktProgram** file, then drop it anywhere over the module.

 :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error cause is shown on the OLED display (press any momentary button to acknowledge the error condition).